-Because it is expected that a family will not be selected from the waiting list for at least 60 days from the date of application, the SDHC will utilize a two-step process.
-Under the two-step application process, the SDHC initially will require families to provide only the information needed to make an initial assessment of the family's eligibility and to determine the family's placement on the waiting list.
+Because it is expected that a family will not be selected from the SDHC's public housing waiting list for at least 60 days from the date of application, the SDHC will utilize a two-step process.
+Under the two-step application process, the SDHC initially will require families to provide only the information needed to determine the family's placement on the waiting list.
 The family will be required to provide all of the information necessary to establish family eligibility and the amount of rent the family will pay when selected from the waiting list.

 Families who wish to apply must complete an online application at SDHC's website.
-The information is to be filled out by an applicant whenever possible.
-To provide a reasonable accommodation for a person with a disability, an SDHC staff person will assist, upon request, by completing the application, in person or over the telephone.
+The information is to be filled out by the applicant whenever possible.
+To provide specific accommodation for a person with disability, a SDHC staff person will assist, upon request, with completing the application, in person or over the telephone.

-Applications must be filled out completely in order to be accepted by the PHA for processing.
+Applications must be filled out completely in order to be accepted by the SDHC for processing.